Hiimanshupal/Sales-Interactive-Dashboard/README.md

 - Provided actionable insights on **customer behavior** and **business performance metrics**.

 ## Tools and Technologies
+- **Microsoft Excel**: For managing the raw data and for removing inconsistencies from the raw data.
 - **Power BI**: For building the dashboard and creating visualizations.
 - **Power Query**: For data cleaning and transformation during the ETL process.
 - **DAX**: For custom calculations and measures to support advanced analytics.